Editor’s Note: This article was updated on January 21, 2017, first published on June 3, 2015

 Physical appearance is critical, especially if you deal with a front end job with requires regular interaction with people throughout the day.
 In such cases, flaws like skin imperfections, dark circles, and so on, can go a long way in lowering self confidence.

 Many of us struggle with dark circles under the eyes, especially as we get older.
-While a lot of people assume that this is the result of a lack of sleep—and sometimes, that definitely can be the case—there are other, more complex reasons for these shadowy patches to appear under your lower lids.
+A lot of people assume that this is the result of a lack of sleep, and sometimes, that definitely is the case.
+However, there are other, more complex reasons for these shadowy patches to appear under your lower lids.

 Causes of Puffy Eyes and Dark Circles

 It’s important to understand what might be causing dark circles under the eyes so that you can address any underlying health concerns.
 It also makes sense from a cosmetic standpoint, as those raccoon eyes make you look tired and stressed out, even when you’re not.

 Some causes of dark circles could be heredity issues, age, dry skin near the eye area, continued crying, long work hours in front of a computer or tablet, mental or physical stress, insomnia or unusual sleeping patterns, and unhealthy diet and lifestyle.
 However, there are more reasons why you could get dark circles or puffy eyes.
 Some of them are excessive salt intake, hypothyroidism, vitamin K deficiency, collection of lymphatic fluid beneath the eyes, and certain allergies.

 How to Get Rid of Puffy Eyes and Dark Circles

 Excessive Salt Intake: Too much salt intake can cause fluid retention, and puffy eyes could be a result of that.
 In this case, you should watch your food habits and avoid processed and packaged foods.